HamzaZaidiX/TikTok-Clone-By-React-JS/README.md

 # TikTok React JS Clone

-This is The Famous Short Video **`TikTok`** App that everyone loves and I have inspired to make a clone of this Web / App both versions.
+This is The Famous Short Video **`TikTok`** App build with React JS that everyone loves and I have inspired to make a clone of this Web / App both versions.

 ## ⭐Materials Used: